zeroc-ice/ice-demos/cpp11/README.md

 ## Building the Demo Apps for Universal Windows Platform (UWP)

-### Prerequisites

-The projects for the sample programs require the [Ice Builder for Visual Studio][4].
-Add this extension to Visual Studio before opening the solution.

 ### Building the Demos

 #### Building the demos using NuGet packages: